Languages of India

 Languages of India belong to several language families, the major ones being the Indo-Aryan languages spoken by 78.05% of Indians and the Dravidian languages spoken by 19.64% of Indians; both families together are sometimes known as Indic languages.
-(Note: In modern and colloquial context, the term "Indic" also refers more generally to the languages of the Indian subcontinent, thus also including non-Indo-Aryan languages.
-See e.g. Reynolds, Mike (2007).
-"Language in the British Isles") Languages spoken by the remaining 2.31% of the population belong to the Austroasiatic, Sino–Tibetan, Tai–Kadai, Andamanese, and a few other minor language families and isolates.
-According to the People's Linguistic Survey of India, India has the second highest number of languages (780), after Papua New Guinea (840).
-Ethnologue lists a lower number of 456.
+(Note: In modern and colloquial contexts, the term "Indic" generally refers to the languages of the Indian subcontinent, thus also including non-Indo-Aryan languages.)
+Languages spoken by the remaining 2.31% of the population belong to the Austroasiatic, Sino–Tibetan, Tai–Kadai, Andamanese, and a few other minor language families and isolates.
+According to the People's Linguistic Survey of India, India has the second highest number of languages (780), after Papua New Guinea (841).
+Ethnologue lists a lower number of 459.

-Article 343 of the Constitution of India stated that the official language of the Union is Hindi in Devanagari script, with official use of English to continue for 15 years from 1947.
-In 1963, a constitutional amendment, The Official Languages Act, allowed for the continuation of English alongside Hindi in the Indian government indefinitely until legislation decides to change it.
+Article 343 of the Constitution of India stated that the official language of the Union is Hindi in Devanagari script, with official use of English to continue for 15 years.
+Opposition to increased Hindi usage in South India led to the passage of the Official Languages Act in 1963, amending the constitution to allow for the continuation of English alongside Hindi in the Indian government indefinitely.
 The form of numerals to be used for the official purposes of the Union are "the international form of Indian numerals", which are referred to as Arabic numerals in most English-speaking countries.
 Despite some misconceptions, Hindi is not the national language of India; the Constitution of India does not give any language the status of national language.

 The Eighth Schedule of the Indian Constitution lists 22 languages, which have been referred to as scheduled languages and given recognition, status and official encouragement.
 In addition, the Government of India has awarded the distinction of classical language to Assamese, Bengali, Kannada, Malayalam, Marathi, Odia, Pali, Prakrit, Sanskrit, Tamil and Telugu.
 This status is given to languages that have a rich heritage and independent nature.